BrightChanges/Unit-3/CoinSnack.md

             if int(amount) > 50 or int(amount) < 1:
                 print("The ordering amount is too much or too little.")
             else:
-                # if user inputs are valid, further processed (including adding the data to the database) will be proceeded
                 if (snack_name == "Hamburger" or snack_name ==  "hamburger"):
                     price_per_product = 300